dawright22/aks_vault/README.md

 ```

 ### What you get!
-A standalone vault instance that can be either OSS (default) or Enterprise to demonstrate dynamic user credentials and trasit data encryption as a service
+A standalone vault instance that can be either OSS (default) or Enterprise to demonstrate dynamic user credentials and transit data encryption as a service

 ### Vault